Frequently Asked Questions

 - The Canadian Government has issued the following Global Travel Advisory:

 - Avoid non-essential travel outside of Canada until further notice.
-Plus note that upon your return to Canada you may be subject to a 14-day quarantine.
+Plus note that upon your return to Canada you are currently subject to a 14 day quarantine.
 See link: CLICK HERE

 - The Australian Government has issued the following notice: